gmr/rabbitmq-pagerduty/README.rst

 rabbitmq-pagerduty
 ==================

-A RabbitMQ plugin that monitors RabbitMQ and triggers `PagerDuty <http://pagerduty.com>`_ alerts when policy-configured thresholds are exceeded.
+AA RabbitMQ plugin that monitors RabbitMQ and triggers `PagerDuty <http://pagerduty.com>`_ alerts.

-The plugin requires the RabbitMQ Management plugin.
+The plugin requires the RabbitMQ 3.7.0 and higher along with the RabbitMQ Management plugin.

 Plugin Configuration
 --------------------